jcodybaker/shellyctl/README.md

 * prometheus metrics endpoint with the status of known devices.

 ## Maturity
-This library is currently in active development (as of January 2024).
+This library is currently in active development (as of February 2024).
 It has meaningful gaps in testing and functionality.
 At this stage there is no guarantee of backwards compatibility.
-Once the project reaches a stable state, I will begin tagging releases with semantic versioning.

 ## Usage
 ```